The Forensic Psychological Service is part of the Forensic Directorate within the Specialist Care Group of Midlands Partnership NHS Foundation Trust.

-The team consists of qualified Clinical and Forensic Psychologists, Specialist Practitioners, Assistant Psychologists, Senior Support Workers (Psychology) and Trainee Clinical and Forensic Psychologists on placement from local universities.
+The team consists of qualified Clinical, Forensic and Counselling Psychologists, Specialist Practitioners, Trainee Clinical Associates in Psychology, Assistant Psychologists, Senior Support Workers in Psychology and Trainee Clinical and Forensic Psychologists on placement from local universities.

 As part of the Forensic Directorate the team provides local, high quality, specialised and comprehensive mental health and learning disability services for offenders with mental health needs and others who may benefit from such services.
-Members of the team work in medium and low secure inpatient; community forensic, Offender Personality Disorder and Community Sentence Treatment Requirement services.
-The team also support local Liaison and Diversion teams and Forensic Liaison schemes in Wolverhampton and Shropshire.
+Members of the team work in medium and low secure inpatient and community forensic services.
+The team also support Forensic Liaison schemes in Wolverhampton and Shropshire.

 Dr Chris Davis